 - the officer assigned to the case, or the adjudicator.

-Unfortunately, premium processing is not available for I-140 petitions that are filed with National Interest Waivers.
+Currently premium processing is available for I-140 petitions that are filed with National Interest Waivers.
+To check the latest updates on premium processing visit USCIS website.

 Currently, there are two USCIS Service Centers handling I-140 petitions.
 They are: